jo/worker-generate-previews/README.md

-# Worker Generate Thumbnails
+# Worker Generate Stills

-This worker generates thumbnails from images for all image types supported by imagemagick.
+This worker generates stills from videos for all video types supported by imagemagick.

 ## Configuration